-For a Document type hyperlink, specify the document path (the Open File button opens a file browser); leave this blank if you want to link to a target in the same presentation.
+For a Document type hyperlink, specify the document path (the Open File button opens a file browser); leave this blank if you want to link to a target in the same document.
 Optionally specify the target in the document (for example a specific slide).
 Click on the Target icon to open the Navigator where you can select the target, or if you know the name of the target, you can type it into the box.

-For a New Document type hyperlink, specify whether to edit the newly created document immediately or just create it (Edit later) and the type of document to create (text, spreadsheet, etc.).
-For a presentation, Edit now is the more likely choice.
+For a New Document type hyperlink, specify whether to edit the newly created document immediately (Edit now) or just create it (Edit later) and the type of document to create (text, spreadsheet, etc.).
 The Select path button opens a directory picker.